Māori hopes rise

 Gifting the Treaty House

-Te Tiriti o Waitangi was largely ignored by European New Zealanders in the early 20th century, but it came to the forefront of public attention in 1932.
-In that year the governor-general, Lord Bledisloe, and his wife gifted to the nation James Busby’s house at Waitangi where the treaty had been signed, and land around it.
+Te Tiriti o Waitangi (the Treaty of Waitangi) was largely ignored by European New Zealanders in the early 20th century, but it came to public attention in 1932.
+In that year the governor-general, Lord Bledisloe, and his wife gifted to the nation James Busby’s house at Waitangi, outside which te tiriti had been signed, and land around it.
 A great hui at Te Tii marae in 1934 marked this gift.
-It also marked the 100th anniversary of the selection of the United Tribes’ Flag by northern Māori chiefs as the flag of an independent New Zealand.
+It also marked the 100th anniversary of the selection by northern rangatira of the United Tribes’ flag as the flag of an independent New Zealand.

 Centennial celebrations, 1940

 A whare rūnanga (meeting house) was built at Waitangi, close to Busby’s Treaty House, and opened for the 1940 celebrations.
-The whare was specially carved and constructed under the supervision of Ngata, who saw it as a symbol of the two treaty partners standing together.
+The whare was carved and constructed under the supervision of Ngata, who saw it as a symbol of the two treaty partners standing together.